NoahSaso/cloudflare-worker-cosmos-auth/README.md

 // Add authorized routes below.
 ```

 These steps are already done in this template.
-Right now, a simple `GET /ping` route is
+Right now, a simple `POST /ping`
-used.
+route is used.
 Replace this with your own routes.

 ### Client usage